 Since the previous (5th Cycle) Housing Element, the following provisions of the legislation has been incorporated into the city's revised density bonus regulations: AB 744, AB 1934, AB 2442, AB 2501, AB 2556, and AB 1763.
-Although the city is current with all existing legislation related to density bonuses, should the State pass additional legislation related to density bonuses, the city will amend its density bonus ordinance as necessary to incorporate all of the mandatory changes to continue facilitating the production of affordable housing.
+The city is current with all existing legislation related to density bonuses passed prior to 2020.
+The requirements of AB 2345 will be incorporated, as appropriate, by the city in 2021 (per Objective "a," below).
+Should the State pass additional legislation related to density bonuses, the city will amend its density bonus ordinance as necessary to incorporate all of the mandatory changes to continue facilitating the production of affordable housing (per Objective "a," below).

-Fu nding
+Funding

-Departmental budget
+Departmental Budget

 Housing Trust Fund

-Le ad Agency
+Lead Agency

 Planning Division

-Housing Services Division Time frame (Yea rs/Mc onths) )
+Housing Services Division Time frame e (Yea rs/Mo onths 5

-O ojectives 21 22 23 24 25 26 27 28 29
+Objectives 21 22 23 24 25 26 27 28 29

-a.
-Respond, in a timely manner, to update the Carlsbad Zoning Ordinance / Municipal Code to integrate future changes in State Density Bonus Law. v Vithin one y ear of State ( chango es
+Respond, in a timely manner, to update the Carlsbad Zoning Ordinance / Municipal Code to integrate future changes in State Density Bonus Law, including update to reflect the requirements of AB 2345 (2020).
+Within one year of State changes

 b.
 Apply the city's Density Bonus Ordinance, consistent with State law. og og og og og og og og og

 c.
 Ensure that housing developers are informed about the city's density bonus program during pre-development conferences, inquiries, and at application and highlight the additional development potential available. og og og og og og og og og

-Qı uantified Objectives Supportive program for meeting city's RHNA obligations.
-This is quantified as part of other programs.
+Quantified Objectives oblig ing cit l as pa ,

+LEGEND

+an = annual JAN (January) FEB (February) MAR (March) AF og = on-going JUL (July) AUG (August) SEP (September) OCT · · • · · · ember) )